Trigger is a mechanism that automates the execution of a flow.

 Kestra supports both scheduled and external events.

-Kestra core provides three types of triggers:
+Kestra provides five types of triggers:

 • Schedule trigger allows you to execute your flow on a regular cadence e.g. using a CRON expression and custom scheduling conditions